A Best Route map for a neighbourhood walking group, along with pedestrian safety education, is an essential foundation for a Walking School Bus (WSB).

 Possible meeting points, or ‘bus stops’ along the way

-Print this map, as you will use it to mark where participant families live and to identify where there are marked crosswalks, sidewalks and walkway connections between streets.
+Develop and print a Walking School Bus Neighbourhood Best Route Map.
+Use it to mark where participant families live and to identify where there are marked crosswalks, sidewalks and walkway connections between streets.

 Once you have determined the Best Route, walk along it a few times.
 Note whether one side of the street is better to walk along: does it have a wider boulevard?
 Is a pedestrian more visible from one position on an intersection than from another?
 Test the best route to establish that it is indeed a route that will be safe and comfortable for the Walking School Bus group.